Baldin Collection: Kunsthalle Bremen Collection

 At the outbreak of World War II in 1939, the Bremen Art Museum (German: Kunsthalle Bremen) was closed and its priceless paintings, drawings, prints, and sculpture were stored in the basement.
 Bremen, an important manufacturing center, became an early target for Allied strategic bombing.
 On the night of 5 September 1942, a fire bomb destroyed the central staircase and six gallery rooms of the museum.
-It also burned a version of Emanuel Leutze's famous painting Washington Crossing the Delaware, which because of its size could not be moved.
+It also burned the original version of Emanuel Leutze's famous painting Washington Crossing the Delaware, which because of its size could not be moved.
 After this damage, the Kunsthalle collections were moved to more secure storage in various bank vaults underneath Bremen.
 In 1943, as bombing intensified, Bremen's mayor decreed that the museum's collections be moved to safety outside the city.
 The collection was divided up between four castles in Germany.
 A set of 50 paintings, 1715 drawings and 3000 prints were moved to Schloss Karnzow, the hunting lodge of Count von Königsmarck, near the small town of Kyritz north of Berlin in the Province of Brandenburg.